John-R-Wallace-NOAA/R_4.X_MRO_Windows_and_R_MKL_Linux/README.md

     https://mran.revolutionanalytics.com/rro

-added the  MKL (Math Kernel Library)  BLAS and LAPACK library functions which provides, among other things, auto multi-threading (you do want to supply the max threads to use on a server):
+added the  MKL (Math Kernel Library)  BLAS and LAPACK library functions which provides, among other things, multi-threading (you do want to supply the max threads to use on a server):

       https://software.intel.com/content/www/us/en/develop/tools/math-kernel-library.html